Chris Stills Plays Backstage Kinross In April

 Chris Stills plays Backstage at the Green Hotel Kinross on Wednesday 17th April 2019 for Mundell Music.

-“There was a lot of life that had to happen,” he exclaims.
-“A lot of things had to go right for this record to see the light of day.
+Seeking solace following the considerable personal disarray that stems from divorce, Stills went on to seek out pre- vious collaborators including Grammy-nominated, 3-time Juno winning producer Dan Burns and sometime band- mate Zac Rae (Death Cab For Cutie), also reconnecting with on-off touring buddy Ryan Adams.
+The fruits of the sub- sequent writing & recording sessions are borne out in ‘Don’t Be Afraid’, a set of 11 open-hearted songs that are ar- guably Stills’ most assured, self-aware work to date.
+Speaking about the album’s culmination, Stills says; ““There was a lot of life that had to happen – a lot of things had to go right for this record to see the light of day.
 For as much as there’s a slight embarrassment in regards to how long it took, I can’t knock myself, because I went through quite a bit.
-Like anybody else, I’ve had my ups and downs in this business and personally as well, but I never stopped doing what I do.
+Like anybody else, I’ve had my ups and downs in this business and personally as well, but I never stopped do- ing what I do.
 Some stars just needed to align.
-The songs themselves are an honest chronicle from various moments of my journey to now.
-When I came back from France, I needed to be as present as possible for my kids while going through a divorce.
-When that dust finally settled, I went to the studio.
-Once I did, I got back to who I am.”
+The songs themselves are an honest chronicle from various moments of my journey to now.”